SunnyTseng/sunny_website/content/blog_articles/20250325 Canadian Citizenship/index.md

 Every province has its own elected Legislative Assembly, like the House of Commons in Ottawa.
 The three northern territories do not have the status of provinces, but their governments and assemblies carry out many of the same functions.

 - Federal: Prime Minister & members of parliament
-- Provincial: Primer/Commissioner & members of the legislature
+- Provincial: Primer & members of the legislature

 #### Parliamentary democracy